 Disneyland After Dark events are few and far between.
-They are more likely to occur in winter or spring months and not at peak times because they may cause the park to close earlier than usual.
+They are more likely to occur in winter or spring months and not at peak times, because they may cause the parks to close earlier than usual.
 Although we are getting our first summer event this year!
 You can purchase tickets on the Disneyland website under Special Event Tickets.
 Children ages 2 and under do not need a ticket, but they may need a nap first and may prefer to stay with a babysitter or family member than be out that late.
 (We left Lily with Grandma when we attended.)
 Tickets often sell out in advance, but if tickets are still available the day of the event, you can purchase same-day tickets at the ticket window.
 Parking is not included in the ticket price.
 The parking shuttles and busses for the structures and Toy Story lots are extended until one hour after party end time on party nights.

-Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts Nite, '90s Nite, Star Wars Nite and Heroes Assemble.
+Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts' Nite (returning for 2020), '90s Nite, Star Wars Nite and Heroes Assemble.
 Each of them offered unique types of entertainment, food and opportunities for fun.
 Most of the parties have taken place inside Disneyland Park.
 Heroes Assemble was the first-ever Disneyland After Dark event held at Disney California Adventure.
 Two more are coming to that park in 2020.

 Arriving at a Disneyland After Dark Event